-Tempo in the golf swing is the ratio of the time it takes to complete your backswing to the time it takes to get the club back to the ball (the downswing).
+Tempo in the golf swing is the ratio of the time it takes to complete your back-swing to the time it takes to get the club back to the ball.

-How do we know Tour players’ tempos are consistent?
+How do we know that Tour players’ tempos are consistent?

 Back in 2004, a guy named John Novosel underwent a study and measured the tempos of hundreds of LPGA and PGA Tour players.
-He found (and published in his book and CD “Tour Tempo”) that although the speeds of the backswing and downswing were different, they all had a backswing to downswing ratio of 3:1.
-Since then, it’s been found that there are several exceptions to this ratio, but there’s an important reason to find your own tempo number and try to replicate it.
+He found (and published in his book and CD “Tour Tempo”) that although the speeds of the back-swing and down-swing could be different, they all had a consistent back-swing to down-swing ratio of (approximately) 3 to 1.
+More importantly, they are able to reproduce their optimal tempo over and over again during tournaments, when under pressure.

 How to find your optimal tempo

-We are all different in our personalities and the way we move, so it’s important that you find a tempo that you are comfortable with and more importantly, produces your best swings (don’t try to fit it to the 3:1 ratio, instead let the quality of your shots tell you what tempo is best).
-The idea is that (with practice) we can determine your optimal tempo and then internally produce it (consciously and subconsciously) when you are on course to improve the consistency of your swing (especially under pressure).
+It’s important that you find a tempo that you are comfortable with and more importantly, produces your best swings (don’t try to fit it to the 3:1 ratio, instead let the quality of your shots tell you what tempo is best).
+The idea is that (with practice) you can determine your optimal tempo and then internally produce it (consciously and subconsciously) when you are on course to improve the consistency of your swing, especially under pressure.
 Here are a few ideas for finding your optimal tempo:

 1. Using a metronome app

 Download a metronome app to your phone and put your ear phones in while you practice.
 At first set it to 45 BPM for the full swing and 70 BPM for putting.
-Adjust the BPM as you practice to find your optimal tempo in the golf swing.
+Adjust the BPM as you practice to find your optimal tempo.

 2. Use the Tour Tempo app

-Keeping tempo in the golf swing helps you play better under pressure
+Keeping tempo in the golf swing when you play better under pressure

 When you feel pressure, everything tends to happen faster than you think – you walk faster, go through your routine quicker, and you swing faster.
-The key is to try and slow everything down and control your tempo in the golf swing.
-This is one of the key objectives of the pre-round warm-up before going out to play.
+The key is to slow everything down and be aware of your tempo.
+Here are some ways you can control tempo under pressure:

 - Words or phrases like “Super-Smooth” (Pia Nilsson and Lynn Marriot)